CatMilkTea-M/GFXtablet-Linux-Extension-autoIP/README.md

 <img width="473" height="414" alt="image" src="https://github.com/user-attachments/assets/2190d546-ede1-4512-b0c3-b4c736787c67" />

 You can now run the file and it will work.
+(Make sure you grant the necessary permissions.)

 For beginners:
 How to make it a launcher (send to desktop in Linux)